uvarc/rc-learning/content/notes/python-hi-perf/serial-optimization.md

 ![](/notes/python-hi-perf/fibonacci-profiler.png)

-Profilers are statistical in nature.
-They query the program to find out what it is doing at a snapshot during the run, then compile the results into a kind of frequency chart.
-A more detailed description of the Profiler can be found <a href="http://docs.spyder-ide.org/profiler.html" target="_blank">here</a>.
+A more detailed description of the Profiler option for Spyder can be found <a href="http://docs.spyder-ide.org/profiler.html" target="_blank">here</a>.

 #### Using the cProfile and pstats Modules in your script